 By “sensemaking”, we refer to the notion that social reality is actively created by human effort to create order and make retrospective sense of what occurs (Weick, 1995).
 Rather than seeing supplier efforts and capabilities as objective selection and ranking criteria, the sensemaking perspective questions and explores how the efforts of a supplier come to be recognised and labelled by members of the buying organisation.
 As noted by Schiele (2012), sensemaking has an individual and a social side.
 Through interactions, individuals in an organisation “give sense” to certain phenomena, which thus affects how other individuals see and respond to the world.
 Gioia and Chittipeddi (1991, p.
 442) applied the term “sensegiving” to the “process of attempting to influence the sensemaking and meaning construction of others toward a preferred redefinition of organizational reality”.
 Social influences on individual sensemaking may be particularly strong, for example, as described in the literature on groupthink (Janis, 1971).
 Leek and Mason (2010) demonstrated that decision makers’ mental representation of suppliers and their relationships with other actors depends on the decision makers’ positions in the buying organisation.
 Since we are interested in the categorisation and evaluation events that shape the social status of a supplier firm in the buying organisation, we are particularly concerned with the organisational processes of sensemaking.
 When concerned with the social processes of enactment, this process may be better referred to as sensegiving.

 Maitlis (2005) identified two principal forms of sensegiving processes in organisations, i.e. controlled and animated, which concern the individual’s position in the organisation.
 The formal organisation, management in particular, has a controlling role in sensegiving, in framing and interpreting specific issues of importance to the organisation’s members in order to create shared focus that enables collective action (Daft and Weick, 1984).
-Communicating strategic direction or, in our case, supply management labelling a supplier as “excellent” or otherwise signaling its strategic importance to the rest of the organisation, exemplifies what Maitlis (2005) described as controlled sensegiving.
+Communicating strategic direction or, in our case, supply management labelling a supplier as “excellent” or otherwise signalling its strategic importance to the rest of the organisation, exemplifies what Maitlis (2005) described as controlled sensegiving.
 Controlled sensegiving processes are characterised by being organised rather than ad hoc; this is unfolded through meetings, procedures, committees, and planned events.
 Animated sensegiving, on the other hand, takes place in employees’ everyday interactions.
 It is informal, ongoing and spontaneous, and happens during unscheduled meetings and via lateral communication involving various organisational members.
 Such daily exchanges give rise to a stream of data from which individuals select and process particular impressions (Weick, 1995).
 Animated sensegiving may occur independently of controlled sensegiving.
 For example, one engineer could be addressing a problem in a project she is involved in, while others happen to mention that one of the firms’ certified suppliers may be able to deal with a similar problem.

 The controlled and animated processes through which suppliers’ activities and efforts affect their status in buying organisations potentially relate to each other in several ways, as both complementary and rival processes.
 Ideally, the processes of controlled and animated sensegiving reflect, deepen and support each other.
 However, they may also work against each other, for example, in organisations in which the purchasing department’s legitimacy in selecting and managing supplier relationships is contested (Andersen and Drejer, 2009).
 Furthermore, the processes may be disjoined and independent of each other, as knowledge about suppliers may vary considerably across organisational departments (Pardo et al. 2011).